sarahforzley/universal-docs/getting-started/docker.md

 #### SQL

-To use SQL persistence, you can define the plugin and connection string as follows.
+To use SQL persistence, define the plugin and connection string as follows:

 ```
 ENV Data__ConnectionString=Data Source=ServerName; Initial Catalog=DatabaseName; Integrated Security=SSPI;